RedisLabs/redislabs-docs/content/rc/subscriptions/maintenance/_index.md

 Redis can perform urgent maintenance at any time, even if you have set a manual maintenance window or have temporarily skipped maintenance.
 Redis will notify users by email when urgent maintenance starts and ends.

+## Notifications

+Redis will notify users by email when maintenance starts and ends.
+If Redis needs an action from a user to start maintenance, Redis will notify users with a reasonable amount of time before planned maintenance.

+For major upgrades or upgrades that might include breaking changes, users will receive an advance notification with sufficient time to prepare before the upgrade.

+If you want to receive maintenance notifications by email:

+1. Go to [Access Management]({{<relref "/rc/security/access-control/access-management">}}) and select your account in the list.

+1. Select the Edit button.

+    {{<image filename="images/rc/icon-access-management-edit-user.png" width="30px" alt="Use the Edit button change details for a team member." >}}{{< /image >}}

+1. Select **Operational emails** if it is not already turned on.

+    {{<image filename="images/rc/access-mgmt-edit-user-dialog.png" width="50%" alt="Use the Edit User dialog to change the details for a user" >}}{{< /image >}}

+1. Select **Save user** to save your changes.